Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 </div>

 #### Youtube Video
-https://www.youtube.com/watch?v=eQastMoem7A (fun video go watch)
+https://www.youtube.com/watch?v=eQastMoem7A (fun video to watch)

 I also expanded my work in video editing and this video shows the overall things that I worked on.

 #### Speculations

-I expected everything to work fine for the first instance itself, but I had to reiterate it and learnt a little more on tolerances with 3d printing.
+I expected everything to work fine for the first instance itself, but I had to reiterate it and learn a little more about tolerances with 3d printing.

 ---------------------------------------------------------------------------------------------------------